adamsilver/maintainablecss.com-jekyll/_chapters/12-faqs.md

 The short answer is no.

 Most of the time it is better to provide and target elements via a class as it makes your code consistent, easy to reason about, performant and portable.
-But if you decide to do this: `.module h2` it's not going to be the end of the world.
+But if you decide to do `.module h2` that's fine.

-Also you may have to do something like that because you might be using Markdown (or a similar constraint) in which case you will *need* to target elements rather than class names as follows:
+You may have to do this anyway.
+For example when using Markdown (or a similar constraint) you will *need* to target elements because you don't control the output.

-	.someModule h1 {}
-	.someModule h2 {}
-	.someModule p {}
-	.someModule ul {}

 ## Why must I prefix components with the module name?

 Good question.
-I actually used to write components without the prefix too but ran into problems...
+I used to write components without the prefix too but ran into problems...

-The HTML I used to write looked something like this:
+I used to do this:

 	<div class="basket">
 	    <div class="heading">

-And the CSS looked something like this:
+And this:

 	/* module */
 	.basket {}